newatoms/beta/_private/pitches/stby.md

 ### Service design examples in our daily lives

-> Stby commentary: Topic is nice, but service design is about services, less about products.

 #### Goal

 To show the necessity of service design

 #### Method

 We create a very simple but comprehensive explanatory of what service design is.
 We show what impact service design can have on our everyday lives by using the journey of a package you order online.
 What service design choices are made to better the process of sending a package?

 #### Outcome